 Evolutionary Algorithms (EA) simulate the process of biological evolution in nature.
 These are search methods which are motivated by natural selection and survival of the fittest from biological world.
 EA performs a search using a population of solutions.
 Each iteration i.e. generation of an EA includes a competitive selection among all solutions in the population.
 This selection results in survival of the fittest and erasure of the poor solutions from the population.
 Recombination is performed by exchanging parts of a solution with another one.
 This proces forms the new solution that may be better than the previous ones.
 Furthermore, a solution can be mutated by manipulating a part of it.
 The evolutionary operators, recombination and mutation, are used to evolve the population towards areas of the space in which good solutions exist.
-Four major evolutionary algorithm classes have been introduced during the last 50 years: genetic programming is a computational method, which was proposed Koza [84], Evolutionary Strategies (ES) developed by Rechenberg [115], Evolutionary Programming (EP) introduced by Fogel [48], and Genetic Algorithms (GA), proposed by Holland [69].
+Four major evolutionary algorithm classes have been introduced during the last 50 years: genetic programming is a computational method, which was proposed Koza [84], Evolutionary Strategies (ES) developed by Rechenberg [116], Evolutionary Programming (EP) introduced by Fogel [47], and Genetic Algorithms (GA), proposed by Holland [68].
 The general template of an EA is shown in Algorithm 6.
 All mentioned variants of evolutionary algorithm (GA, EP, and ES) are special cases of this scheme.

 For the Traveling Salesman Problem the evolutionary algorithms may be shortly outlined as follows.
 Starting from a population of k individuals i.e. tours, select k' different individuals for mutation and parents for mating.
 Perform mutations on the selected individuals and the mating recombination.
 In recombination the information of two parent individuals are combined in order to create an offspring individual.
 Then select k existing individuals of the new population succeeding the selection strategy.
-This procedure is consecutively applied for some iterations i.e. generations until some termination criteria is met.
-For further reading on Evolutionary Algorithms we refer to [7,104,123].
+This procedure is consecutively applied for some iterations i.e.

+'''

 Algorithm 6 Evolutionary Algorithms

 '''

+'''

 1: procedure EA

+2:

 t := 0

-2:
+initialize population (P(0))

 3:

-initialize population (P(0))
+evaluate (P(0))

 4:

-evaluate (P(0))

 repeat

 5:

 P' := select for variation (P(t))

 6:

+recombine (P')

 7:

-recombine (P')

 mutate (P')

 8:

 evaluate (P')

 9:

 P(t+1) := select for survival (P(t), P')

 10:

 t := t + 1

 11:

 12:

 until terminate = true

 13: end procedure

 '''